metagenlab/zAMP/docs/pages/setup.rst

 What for?
 -----------------------------------------------------------------------
-    *RSP4ABM* is a *Snakemake* [1]_ pipeline.
+    *zAMP* is a *Snakemake* [1]_ pipeline.
 Therefore, it must be installed and available for execution of the pipeline.

 Install
 _______________________________________________________________________
-    Follow indications on *Snakemake* `installation page <https://snakemake.readthedocs.io/en/stable/getting_started/installation.html>`_.
+    Follow indications on the *Snakemake* `installation page <https://snakemake.readthedocs.io/en/stable/getting_started/installation.html>`_.
 It is good practice to create a dedicated *Conda* environment for *Snakemake*.
-Even if the the pipeline should work with newer versions, it was fully tested with Snakemake version 5.26.1.
+Even if the pipeline should work with newer versions, it was fully tested with Snakemake version 5.26.1.

 *To install Snakemake in a dedicated "Snakemake" environment*::